iFixit/itbrokeand.ifixit.com/_posts/2014-04-01-introducing-php-call-site-stats.md

 # What We Get

-The [php-call-site-stats] project has enabled us to provide information like mean, min, max, std-dev of the execution time for each and every place in our code base where we make a database query.
+The [php-call-site-stats] project has enabled us to provide information like mean, min, max, std-dev of the execution time for each and every database query in our code.
+The gathered data is then inserted in our code, just above the query execution.
 Note: units are in milliseconds and these stats were collected over a 24-hour period.

 {% highlight php startinline %}
 // avg:1.328 count:111 sum:147.361 std:3.753 min:0.465 max:35.607 - callsite(2013-11-25):
 $db->execute($q_insert, array(T_S, $text, T_S, $tagtype));
 {% endhighlight %}

-Hit ratios for all of our cache gets: (diff is the number of misses)
+We also get hit ratios for all of our cache gets (diff is the number of misses):

 {% highlight php startinline %}
 // diff:476696 1508814 / 1985510 = 75.99% - callsite(2013-11-25):
 if (($reputation = $cache->get($key)) === false) {
 {% endhighlight %}

-Cache replacement times for each `set()` (i.e. time between a get with a cache miss and the following `set()` of the same key)
+Cache replacement times for each `set()` (i.e. the time between a get with a cache miss and the following `set()` of the same key):

 {% highlight php startinline %}
 // avg:69.28 count:158 sum:10947.06 std:12.56 min:51.95 max:149.79 - callsite(2013-11-25):
 $cache->set($key, $device, CACHE_SHORT);
 {% endhighlight %}

-And lastly, we get query times for each usage of `::find()` through our ORM.
+And lastly, we get query times for each usage of `::find()` through our ORM:

 {% highlight php startinline %}
 // avg:0.921 count:8457 sum:7792.918 std:2.332 min:0 max:44.624 - callsite(2013-11-25):